Drumond History, Family Crest & Coats of Arms

-Another 117 words (8 lines of text) are included under the topic Early Drumond Notables in all our PDF Extended History products and printed products wherever possible.
+Another 64 words (5 lines of text) are included under the topic Early Drumond Notables in all our PDF Extended History products and printed products wherever possible.

 Some of the Drumond family moved to Ireland, but this topic is not covered in this excerpt.

 Some of the first settlers of this family name were: